BreakingBoot/FuzzUEr/README.md

   gEfiIp4ProtocolGuid:Cancel
   gEfiIp4ProtocolGuid:Poll
 ```

-This can utilized in the pre-built docker image in this organization:
+This file is already included in the `eval_source` directory.

+A new docker container can be created by running the following commands:
 ```
-docker pull ghcr.io/breakingboot/fuzzuer/breakingboot-image:v2.0
-docker run -it -v ./input_FW/:/input ghcr.io/breakingboot/fuzzuer/breakingboot-image:v2.0
+docker build -t fuzzuer-image . docker run -it -v ./eval_source/:/input fuzzuer-image
 ```

 And then you can run everything with the helper script `firness.py`: